Yaqub-Har

+Attestations

+Scarab seals

+Yaqub-Har is attested by about 27 scarab seals: 3x Canaan, 4x Egypt, 1x Nubia, and 19x Unknown Provenance.
+The wide geographic repartition of these scarabs indicate the existence of trade relations among the Nile Delta, Canaan, and Nubia during the Second Intermediate Period.

+At Tel Shikmona (Israel), a scarab seal of Yaqub-Har was found in an archaelogical context dating to the Middle Bronze IIB (MB IIB).
+He may have been a predecessor of Khyan, predating the 15th Dynasty.
+At Tell el-Daba, strata E/3, E/2 and E/1 (Khyan) date to the MB IIB.

+Theories

 Chronological position

 The dynasty to which Yaqub-Har belongs is debated, with Yaqub-Har being seen variously as a 14th Dynasty king, an early Hyksos ruler of the 15th Dynasty or a vassal of the Hyksos kings.
-Yaqub-Har is attested by no less than 27 scarab seals.
-Three are from Canaan, four from Egypt, one from Nubia and the remaining 19 are of unknown provenance.
-The wide geographic repartition of these scarabs indicate the existence of trade relations among the Nile Delta, Canaan, and Nubia during the Second Intermediate Period.

 Fourteenth Dynasty

-The 14th Dynasty of Egypt was a Canaanite dynasty, which ruled the eastern Delta region just prior to the arrival of the Hyksos in Egypt.
+The 14th Dynasty of Egypt has ruled the eastern Delta region just prior to the arrival of the Hyksos in Egypt.
 The Danish specialist Kim Ryholt has suggested that Yaqub-Har was a king of the late 14th Dynasty and the last one of this dynasty to be known from contemporary attestations.
-Ryholt points to a scarab seal of Yaqub-Har which was discovered during excavations in Tel Shikmona in modern-day Israel.
-The archaeological context of the seal was dated to the MB IIB period (Middle Bronze Age 1750 BC-1650 BC), which means that Yaqub-Har predated the 15th Dynasty.
 Since the name "Yaqub-Har" may have a West Semitic origin, meaning "Protected by Har", Yaqub-Har would then be a 14th Dynasty ruler.
 Ryholt's argument is based on the observation that while early Hyksos kings of the 15th Dynasty, such as Sakir-Har, used the title Heka-Khawaset, later Hyksos rulers adopted the traditional Egyptian royal titulary.
 This change happened under Khyan, who ruled as the Heka-Khawaset early in his reign, but later adopted the Egyptian prenomen Seuserenre.
 Later Hyksos kings, such as Apophis, abandoned the Heka-Khawaset title and retained instead the customary Egyptian prenomen, just like the kings of the 14th Dynasty.
-Ryholt then notes that Yaqub-Har himself always used a prenomen, Meruserre, which suggests that he either ruled at the end of the 15th Dynasty or was a member of the Asiatic 14th Dynasty.
+Ryholt then notes that Yaqub-Har himself always used a prenomen, Meruserre, which suggests that he either ruled at the end of the 15th Dynasty or was a member of the 14th Dynasty.
 Since the end of the 15th Dynasty is known not to have included a ruler by the name of Meruserre, Ryholt concludes that Yaqub-Har was a 14th Dynasty ruler.